ChainAgnostic/CAIPs/CAIPs/caip-282.md

 Decentralized Application (DApp): A web page that relies upon one or many Web3 platform APIs which are exposed to the web page via the Wallet.

-Blockchain Library: A library or piece of software that assists a DApp to interact with blockchain and interface with the Wallet.
+Blockchain Library: A library or piece of software that assists a DApp to interact with a blockchain and interface with the Wallet.

 ### Messaging APIs